gravitational/gravity/docs/6.x/cluster.md

 Remember the join token.
 We will use it to add a new node as the next step:

-#### Add new member to the cluster
+#### Add new member to the Cluster

-Once the remove operation finishes, you can add the new node to the cluster.
+Once the remove operation finishes, you can add the new node to the Cluster.
 Execute this command on node `1.2.3.7`.

 ```bsh